B2B Marketing Consulting Agency Blog

 Human-Created Content from Experienced B2B Marketers

-Before diving head-first into bot-content, consider the limitations and drawbacks of relying on AI-powered language models for marketing and customer service initiatives.
+Before diving head-first into bot content, consider the limitations and drawbacks of relying on AI-powered language models for marketing and customer service initiatives.

-Using this content strategically and sparingly can assist your marketing department, but the technology cannot replace professionally researched and-written original content.
-Thought leadership and original content created by people who know your business and understand your messaging is still the best route to credibility, authority, and authenticity.
+Using this content strategically and sparingly can assist your marketing department, but technology cannot replace professionally researched and written original content.
+Thought leadership and original content created by people who know your business and understand your messaging are still the best routes to credibility, authority and authenticity.